 3. Working with Professional Photo book Designers

-Designing an heirloom cookbook that not only includes family recipes but photos and stories is a rewarding and amazing project – but it’s also time-consuming.
-From sorting and organizing the recipes to deciding on a vendor and doing the actual design work can be a serious time investment that not everyone is capable of making but you have another option!
+Designing an heirloom cookbook that not only includes family recipes, but also photos and stories, is a rewarding and amazing project – it’s also time-consuming.
+From sorting and organizing the recipes, to deciding on a vendor and doing the actual design work, it can be a serious time investment that not everyone is capable of making.
+But you have another option!

 Working with a professional designer frees up your time and allows you to relay your vision to an experienced designer who can make it work in half the time.
 There’s still work to be done on your end, but far less!

 Here are some things you can expect your designer to need from you when working with a professional service: